 Things to do in the Lake District when it Rains

-A holiday when the weather is wet doesn’t need to be a washout and there are still plenty of things to see and do in the Lake District when it rains.
+A holiday when the weather is wet doesn’t mean a washout, as there are still plenty of things to see and do in the Lake District when it rains.

-Here, we’re looking at some of the attractions you can visit close to our Lake District cottages come rain or (fingers crossed) sunshine.
+Here are some of the brilliant attractions you can visit close to our Lake District cottages come rain or (fingers crossed) sunshine.

-Aira Force in Ullswater is even more stunning when it’s wet!
-Simply walk under the shelter of the leafy canopy and view the waterfalls with added drama as it drops a staggering 65 foot.
-The rain further amplifies the crash as it tumbles to the ground below and the atmosphere is quite unique thanks to the wet weather.
+Aira Force in Ullswater is even more stunning when it’s wet.
+Simply walk under the shelter of the leafy canopy and view the waterfalls with added drama, as it drops a staggering 65 foot!!
+The rain further amplifies the crash, cascading to the ground below and the atmosphere can be something quite unique, thanks to the absence of crowds.

-Threlkeld Quarry and Mining Museum offers the opportunity to discover even more about the history of the Lake District and experience underground tours.
-Where you can view a varied collection of machinery and the quarry even has its own narrow gauge railway, via which you can take in some stunning views of Blencathra and shelter from the wet weather.
+Threlkeld Quarry & Mining Museum offers the opportunity to discover even more about the history of the Lake District and venture on an underground tour, where you can view a varied collection of machinery.
+The quarry even has its own narrow gauge railway, via which you can take in some stunning views of Blencathra and shelter from the wet weather.